Affiliate Faculty

 Gloria Chuku, Professor and Chair of Africana Studies

-Gloria I. Chuku is Professor of Africana Studies with a specialty in African History and the Department Chair.
-Her research interests focus on Igbo history and culture, gender studies, women and the political economies of Nigeria and Africa, ethnonationalisms and conflicts in Nigeria, African nationalism and intellectual history, and slavery, slave trade and African Diaspora.
-She is the author of Igbo Women and Economic Transformation in Southeastern Nigeria, 1900-1960 (Routledge, 2005), and editor of The Igbo Intellectual Tradition: Creative Conflict in African and African Diasporic Thought (Palgrave Macmillan, 2013) and Ethnicities, Nationalities, and Cross-Cultural Representations in Africa and the Diaspora (Carolina Academic Press, 2015).
-She is chair of the Igbo Studies Association Advisory Board, and a member of the Editorial Boards of the Journal of Nigeria Studies and Lagos Historical Review (University of Lagos, Nigeria).
-At UMBC, Dr. Chuku teaches courses in African history, contemporary Africa, West African history, Islam in Africa, African culture and development, and women in Africa and the Diaspora.
+Gloria Chuku is Professor of Africana Studies with a specialty in African History and the Department Chair.
+She is Affiliate Professor of the Gender, Women’s + Sexuality Studies Department and Language, Literacy, and Culture PhD Program at the University of Maryland, Baltimore County, USA.
+Her research has focused primarily on Igbo history, women in colonial and postcolonial political economies of Nigeria and Africa, ethnonationalisms and conflicts in Nigeria and Africa, African nationalism and intellectual history, and gender and African Diaspora.
+Professor Chuku is the author of Igbo Women and Economic Transformation in Southeastern Nigeria, 1900-1960 (Routledge, 2005); editor of The Igbo Intellectual Tradition: Creative Conflict in African and African Diasporic Thought (Palgrave Macmillan, 2013) and Ethnicities, Nationalities, and Cross-Cultural Representations in Africa and the Diaspora (Carolina Academic Press, 2015); coeditor of Women and the Nigeria-Biafra War: Reframing Gender and Conflict in Africa (Lexington Books, 2020); and over 70 scholarly journal articles, book chapters, and encyclopedia entries.
+She has presented her work across Nigeria and the United States and in Brazil, Canada, Italy, Jamaica, Senegal, South Africa, South Korea, Sweden, and Uganda.

 Ancient Studies